nickgoberville/Udacity-CarND/CarND-BehavioralCloning-P3/goberville_writeup.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 126).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 142).

 #### 4. Appropriate training data

-The training data the I used included the given dataset from the Udacity team as well as a dataset I collected.
-My dataset included additional driving of the route like normal, driving in the opposite direction, and multiple iterations of driving past the curve after the bridge since that seemed to be one of the more complicated areas for the vehicle to traverse for me.
+The training data that I used was just the data that was collected by the Udacity team.
+This data was sufficient enough to train my vehicle.
+Other data was collected, but not utilized in the final model.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to use the well defined model from NVIDIA and improve smaller parameters/data augmentation to achieve a full lap.
+This was attempted but this model seem to be too much for this application.
+So another model was used which will be explained in further steps.

-The validation/training data split was done using keras's nice intergration of the data split in the `keras.fit()` function.
+The validation/training data split was done using `sklearn.model_selection.train_test_split()` in lines `87-91`.

 I took advantage of the dataset provided from the Udacity team and ran my initial model being trained on just that data.
-Using this data, I preprocessed the images using various threshing techniques we learned in the advanced lane detection modules.
-An example image of the result from preprocessing is shown below:
+Using this data, I preprocessed the images by resizing them to (32,32,3) for fast training of the DNN model.

+I also had attempted to use threshing techniques thinking this would give the DNN some features to understand from the beginning without having to learn them, but this also failed.

 ![alt text][image5]